RohanNagar/thunder/docs/manual/configuration-options.rst

 headerCheck                         true                                Whether or not to enable password header checks.
 When enabled, the ``password`` header
                                                                         is required on ``GET``, ``PUT``, ``DELETE`` calls to ``/users``, ``POST`` calls to ``/verify``, and ``POST`` calls to ``/verify/reset``.
-When disabled, this header is not required.
+When disabled, this header is not required. allowCommonMistakes                 false                               Whether or not to allow the user to have common password mistakes.
+When enabled, if the user provides a password with any of the following common mistakes, the password will still be accepted as valid:
+                                                                            1. The user inserted a random character before or after
+                                                                            2. The user accidentally capitalized (or did not capitalize) the first letter
+                                                                            3. The user mistakenly used caps lock
 =================================== ==================================  =============================================================================

 .. _configuration-properties: